Mystrowin/Arqivexa/README.md

 Implementation source, tests, build tooling, installer definitions, and internal engineering documents are maintained privately.
 The public repository history was intentionally reduced to approved public material; this does not revoke copies that may have been downloaded before that change.

-Copyright © 2026 Neeraj Pragnya Krishna Vasagiri.
+Copyright © 2026 Mystrowin.
 All rights reserved.